SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.4/General_Feature_Release_10.4.12.md

 Up to now, when a booking event script was executed, an information event would automatically be generated to indicate that a script had been executed.
 This information event had the description "Script started" and its value contained the name of the script.

-From now on, these information events will no longer be generated unless the `ShowScriptStartEventInfo,` option is set to true in the ResourceManager configuration.
+From now on, these information events will no longer be generated unless the `ShowScriptStartEventInfo` option is set to true in the ResourceManager configuration.

 Also, the following scripts will now only be executed when the above-mentioned option is set to true: